PostHog

 FAQ

-All Events show Pending for the PostHog integration.
+All events show Pending for the PostHog integration.
 Why?

 Can I separate test and production data in PostHog?